 PC 601 aggravated trespass charges in Los Angeles County are sometimes filed in connection with domestic violence or stalking cases.

-In order to secure a conviction for PC 601 aggravated trespassing charges, the prosecutor must be able to prove – beyond reasonable doubt – all the elements of the crime listed under CALCRIM 2929 Jury Instructions.
+In order to secure a conviction for PC 601 aggravated trespassing charges, the prosecutor must be able to prove – beyond a reasonable doubt – all the elements of the crime listed under CALCRIM 2929 Jury Instructions.

 Penal Code 601, aggravated trespassing, is a “wobbler,” meaning the prosecutor can file the charges as either a misdemeanor or felony crime.
-They will normally make this decision depending on the circumstances on the case, along with your prior criminal record.
+They will normally make this decision depending on the circumstances of the case, along with your prior criminal record.

 If convicted of felony trespassing, you will be facing 16 months to 3 years in county jail, a $10,000 fine, and formal felony probation.